 Through the Coles County Department of Public Health (CCDPH), Panther Dining permits and inspects all of its food facilities on a regular basis to ensure that they maintain the highest standards of safe food handling and cleanliness.
 At a minimum, all facilities comply with the CCDPH Food Code and all exceed the code regarding certain practices.
 Inspection reports are completed for all dining facilities every semester and action plans are developed to maintain the standards we put in place for ourselves.
 Dining Services provides food safety training for all food facility employees.
-To ask questions or voice concerns regarding any food safety issue, please contact the Director of University Dining, 217-581-5733 or fill out a comment card.
+To ask questions or voice concerns regarding any food safety issue, please contact the Director of University Housing and Dining Services, 217-581-5733, or fill out a comment card.

 In Dining Centers: